pvnovarese/jenkins-syft-demo/README.md

 # Demo: Integrating Jenkins with Syft

+## NOTE: deprecated

+this is an old demo, I'm leaving it here for a while but I'm going to delete it eventually.

+there is a new, better demo here: https://github.com/pvnovarese/syft-demo

 This is a very rough demo of integrating Syft with Jenkins.
 If you don't know what Syft is, read up here: https://github.com/anchore/syft

 ## Part 1: Jenkins Setup